 Chlorophyll-a is a photosynthetic pigment that green plants, including algae, possess enabling them to convert the sun's energy to living material.
 Chlorophyll-a can be easily extracted from algae in the laboratory.
 Consequently, chlorophyll-a is a good estimate of the amount of algae in the water.
 Larger aquatic plants, known as macrophytes, rather than algae, dominate some highly productive lakes.
 In these lakes, chlorophyll-a and nutrient values taken from water samples do not include productivity from large aquatic plants.
-As a result, lakes like Chestermere, which are dominated by macrophytes, can exist at a lower trophic state than if macrophyte biomass was included.
+As a result, lakes like Chestermere, which are dominated by macrophytes, reflect lower-nutrient trophic states than would otherwise result if macrophyte-based chlorophyll were included.
 Unfortunately, the productivity and nutrient cycling contributions of macrophytes are difficult to sample accurately and are therefore not typically included in trophic state indices.